User Settings, Access, Permissions & Security

 We offer three types of roles by default: viewer, user and admin.

-Note: in case of specific access management requirements you can create your own custom role anytime
+In case of specific access management requirements you can create your own custom role anytime

 Viewers: Viewers are limited to consuming dashboards.
 While they can download data associated to widgets and run their own analysis on data they have access to, they cannot save or create their own dashboards.
 This role also cannot create any data assets, including datasources, queries, agents etc. In addition, they cannot invite or manage other users or groups.